craftcms/docs/docs/3.x/config/config-settings.md

 ::: tip
 With Headless Mode enabled, users may only set passwords and verify email addresses via the control panel.
 Be sure to grant “Access the control panel” permission to all content editors and administrators.
-You’ll also need to set the [[baseCpUrl]] config setting if the control panel is located on a different domain than your front end.
+You’ll also need to set the <config3:baseCpUrl> config setting if the control panel is located on a different domain than your front end.
 :::